Registration | Call for Abstracts | Program | Patrons | Contact Us

 Call for Abstracts

 The planning committee invites practitioners and researchers to submit abstracts for presentation at the workshop.
 Abstracts should address one or more of the workshop objectives stated above, or otherwise inform practical advances in the use of emerging data sources by freight stakeholders.
 Abstracts may be selected for presentation in a variety of formats, including, but not limited to, panel presentation, speed presentation, interactive poster presentation, or static poster presentation.
 Presentation types will be determined by the planning committee.
-Submission deadline is 11:59PM ET, February 8, 2021.
+Extended submission deadline is 11:59PM ET, February 22, 2021.

 Specific Topics of Interest

 The following is a non-exhaustive list of potential freight data sources and data applications of interest to the planning committee:

 - Long-range freight planning.
 What are the sources and applications that could improve the ability of agencies to understand potential long-term freight trends and flows (data focused, not modeling focused) versus existing methods?

 - Infrastructure or facility design and planning.
 What are the data and applications—that influence the design and planning of freight facilities, including terminals and warehouses?